I'm Afraid of Americans: Releases

 Reznor also starred as the titular Johnny in the Dom and Nic-directed music video, which was shot in New York City in October 1997 during the American leg of the Earthling Tour.
-Regarding the choice of Dom and Nic, Bowie explained that the duo were "making very interesting, quite hard-edged British videos at the moment.
-I felt it was important that it retained that outsider's perspective of America, you know."
+Bowie explained that he chose the duo because they were "making very interesting, quite hard-edged British videos at the moment.
+I felt it was important that it retained that outsider's perspective of America".
 The video depicts Bowie as a man who is chased around the streets of New York by a stalker portrayed by Reznor, reflecting the song's theme of a frightened European in an American city.
 Discussing his character, Reznor stated: "They wanted a kind of Taxi Driver feel to the whole thing.
 That's kind of what it's based on.
 That's why I'm in my Travis Bickle outfit!"
 According to Spitz, the video received heavy rotation on MTV, a first for Bowie in over a decade.
 It also earned Bowie a nomination for Best Male Video at the 1998 MTV Video Music Awards.

 O'Leary states that while the track has no "definitive" version, Reznor's V1 mix is the most recognisable, which has appeared on the compilation albums Best of Bowie (2002), Nothing Has Changed (2014), and Bowie Legacy (2016).
 The Showgirls version, V1 mix and Plati's "Original Edit" were included on the bonus disc of the Earthling expanded edition in 2004.